dtaht/blog-cerowrt/content/post/mcs_rates.md

 on the AP for the test, and for all I know at some point during some other test it'd tried for an update on some active program or another.

-But the capture showed... no losses, no CWRs, nothing that indicates codel was being applied.
+But the capture showed... no losses, no CWRs, nothing that indicates codel was being applied to get an essentially perfect-looking result.
+All four flows looked like this!

 {{< figure src="/flent/mcs/screenshot.png" >}}

-But to see what things look like in the air, I'd need an aircap - and the machine I'm using to drive this is the machine I normally use to do that!
+To see what things look like in the air, I'd need an aircap - and the machine I'm using to drive this is the machine I normally use to do that!